JdeRobot/DetectionMetrics/docs/_pages/funcionality/evaluator.md

 The **Evaluator** takes two datasets, one considered the ground truth, and compares them based on different metrics.
-In order to use the Evaluator functionality, the configuration file need an `inferencesPath` value, so the config file could be as follows:
+In order to use the Evaluator functionality, the configuration file needs an `inferencesPath` value, so the config file could be as follows:

 ```
 datasetPath: /opt/datasets/